-He started the tournament with 66 caps, more than any other current player in the squad and led the side to the Triple Crown on his 70th appearance and then to the Grand Slam with a stunning 31-21 win over a fiercely competitive France side in Paris.
+He started the tournament with 66 caps, more than any other player in the squad and led the side to the Triple Crown on his 70th appearance and then to the Grand Slam with a stunning 31-21 win over France in Paris.

-When England achieved a 61-21 victory over Scotland in their previous game, they had won 18 consecutive Test matches, dating back to the 2015 RWC pool match against Uruguay and equalled the world record held by New Zealand.
+When England achieved a 61-21 victory over Scotland in their previous game, they had won 18 consecutive Test matches, dating back to the 2015 World Cup pool match against Uruguay and equalled the world record held by New Zealand.

-He had led the side to their 10th consecutive Six Nations victory over Italy at Twickenham in late February this year.
-It equalled the tournament record set by England twice previously, from 1882 to 1886, and 1922 to 1925.
+When he led the side to their 10th consecutive Six Nations victory over Italy at Twickenham in February 2017, it equalled the tournament record set by England twice previously, from 1882 to 1886, and 1922 to 1925.